Prahlad-K/TF-IDF-PageRank/README.md

 Roll Number: 167227

-This project is part of the course Advanced Data Mining, as required for the minor examination.
+This project is part of the course Advanced Data Mining at National Institute of Technology, Warangal as required for the Minor-2 Examination.

 Project Aims: